flaviendeseure/flaviendeseure/README.md

 🧠 *Statistical analysis for tourist photo spot recommendation*
 - 🤔 I'm looking for an internship for next April, feel free to contact me, i'll be glad to talk with you !

-- 💬 Talk to me about Data Science, Python,
+- 💬 Talk to me about Data Science, Python

 <h2>📌My GitHub repositories</h2>
 <div>